Kadomatsu Station

+Kadomatsu Station (門松駅, Kadomatsu-eki) is a passenger railway station located in the town of Kasuya, Fukuoka Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Sasaguri Line and is located 7.7 km from the starting point of the line at Yoshizuka.
 The station is sometimes depicted on maps and timetables as part of the Fukuhoku Yutaka Line, of which the Sasaguri Line is a component.

 Station layout

 The station consists of two side platforms serving two tracks.
 The station building houses a waiting area and s staffed ticket window.
 Access to the opposite side platform is by means of a covered footbridge.
 A bike shed is provided outside the station.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket window which is equipped with a POS machine but without a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 The station was opened by Japanese National Railways (JNR) on 9 March 1987 as an additional temporary stop on the existing Sasaguri Line track.
 With the privatization of JNR on 1 April 1987, JR Kyushu took over control of the station and upgraded it to a full station.